Inland Northwest Musicians

 Freedom of Worship

-These words from FDR inspired Norman Rockwell to create these 4 famous paintings representing each of the four freedoms.
+These words from Roosevelt inspired Norman Rockwell to create these 4 famous paintings representing each of the four freedoms.
 These paintings promoted buying war bonds, and demonstrated each of the freedoms in practice.

 Freedom from Want